 After Sean O’Sullivan’s first startup went public in 1994, he founded SOSV in 1995 as a “super angel.”
-In 2007, based off the success of two dozen investments that had done remarkably well, Sean began aggressively expanding SOSV and transitioning it from a personal investment vehicle into an organization which today has more than 120 staff supporting investments in over 150 new startups every year.
-In 2020, SOSV had eight general partners operating globally with major offices in Shanghai, Shenzhen, Taipei, San Francisco, New York, Cork, and Tokyo.
+In 2007, based off the success of two dozen investments that had done remarkably well, Sean began expanding SOSV and transitioning it from a personal investment vehicle into an organization which today has more than 120 staff supporting investments in over 100-125 new startups every year.
+In 2023, SOSV has 8 general partners operating globally with major offices in San Francisco, New York, Cork, Newark, Shenzhen, and Taipei.
+The company also has staff in over 10 US states; Tokyo, Japan; Pune, India; Singapore; and London, UK.

 Sean holds a Bachelors of Science in Electrical Engineering from Rensselaer Polytechnic Institute and a Masters of Fine Arts in Film Production from the University of Southern California.